-- Be in top 10 percent of high school graduating class with a 1360 SAT (combined Critical Reading and Math) or 29 ACT Composite score.
+- Be in top 10 percent of high school graduating class with a 1360 SAT (combined Evidence-Based Reading and Writing) or 30 ACT Composite score.

 - Maintain a minimum 3.5 grade point average while satisfying the minimum course work requirements for Arts and Sciences.